Israeli ultranationalist minister visits Jerusalem holy site

 Associated Press

-JERUSALEM (AP) — An ultranationalist Israeli Cabinet minister visited Tuesday a flashpoint Jerusalem holy site for the first time since taking office in Prime Minister Benjamin Netanyahu’s new far-right government last week.
-The visit is seen by Palestinians as a provocation and drew fierce condemnation from across the Arab world and rebuke from Israeli allies.
+JERUSALEM (AP) — An ultranationalist Israeli Cabinet minister on Tuesday visited a flashpoint Jerusalem holy site for the first time since Prime Minister Benjamin Netanyahu’s new far-right government took office last week.
+The visit drew fierce condemnation from across the Muslim world and a strong rebuke from the United States.

-Earlier in the day, Palestinian officials said a 15-year-old boy was killed by Israeli army fire near the occupied West Bank city of Bethlehem.
-The Israeli military said its forces had shot a person involved in violent confrontations with soldiers.
+Netanyahu attempted to play down the incident, saying it was in line with longstanding understandings at the disputed holy site.
+But the visit by National Security Minister Itamar Ben-Gvir unnerved both enemies and allies that have expressed strong misgivings about the far-right makeup of the new government.

-In Jerusalem, Itamar Ben-Gvir entered the site known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary flanked by a large contingent of police officers.
+Ben-Gvir, a West Bank settler leader who draws inspiration from a racist rabbi, entered the site known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary flanked by a large contingent of police officers.
+His plans to visit, announced earlier in the week, had drawn threats from Gaza’s Hamas militant group.

+“The Israeli government won’t surrender to a murderous organization, to a vile terrorist organization,” Ben-Gvir, known for his anti-Arab rhetoric and provocative stunts, said in a video clip taken during the visit.

+Describing the Temple Mount as “the most important place for the Jewish people,” he decried what he called “racist discrimination” against Jewish visits to the site.
+With the Dome of the Rock in the background and waving his fingers at the camera, he said the visits would continue.

+The site is the holiest site in Judaism, home to the ancient biblical Temples.
+Today, it houses the Al Aqsa Mosque, the third-holiest site in Islam.
+Since Israel captured the site in 1967, Jews have been allowed to visit but not pray there.

-Ben-Gvir has long called for greater Jewish access to the holy site, which is viewed by Palestinians as provocative and as a potential precursor to Israel taking complete control over the compound.
+Ben-Gvir has long called for greater Jewish access to the holy site.
+Palestinians consider the mosque a national symbol and view such visits as provocative and as a potential precursor to Israel seizing control over the compound.
 Most rabbis forbid Jews from praying on the site, but there has been a growing movement in recent years of Jews who support worship there.

 The site has been the scene of frequent clashes between Palestinian protesters and Israeli security forces, most recently in April last year.

-The U.S. Embassy in Jerusalem said that Ambassador Thomas Nides “has been very clear in conversations with the Israeli government on the issue of preserving the status quo in Jerusalem’s holy sites.
+Although Tuesday’s visit passed without incident, U.S. Ambassador Tom Nides said he “has been very clear in conversations with the Israeli government on the issue of preserving the status quo in Jerusalem’s holy sites.
 Actions that prevent that are unacceptable.”

 Bahrain, which also recognized Israel at the same time, did not immediately acknowledge the incident.

-Ben-Gvir’s stated intention of visiting the site earlier this week drew threats from the Islamic militant group Hamas.

-Ben-Gvir wrote on Twitter after his visit that the site “is open to all and if Hamas thinks that if it threatens me it will deter me, they should understand that times have changed.”
+Tensions at the disputed compound have fueled past rounds of violence.
+A visit by then-opposition leader Ariel Sharon in September 2000 helped spark clashes that became the second Palestinian uprising.
+Clashes between Israeli security forces and Palestinian demonstrators in and around the site fueled an 11-day war with Hamas in 2021.

-Hamas spokesman Hazem Qassem said that Ben-Gvir entering the site on Tuesday was “a continuation of the Zionist’s occupation aggression on our sacred places and war on our Arab identity.”
+Hamas spokesman Hazem Qassem said Ben-Gvir’s visit was “a continuation of the Zionist’s occupation aggression on our sacred places and war on our Arab identity.”

-The competing claims to the site lie at the heart of the Israeli-Palestinian conflict and have sparked numerous rounds of violence in the past.
+The competing claims to the site lie at the heart of the Israeli-Palestinian conflict.

-A day earlier, opposition leader Yair Lapid, who until last week was Israel’s prime minister, spoke out against Ben-Gvir’s intended visit, saying it would “lead to violence that will endanger human lives and cost human lives.”
+A day earlier, opposition leader Yair Lapid, who until last week was Israel’s prime minister, warned that Ben-Gvir’s intended visit would “lead to violence that will endanger human lives and cost human lives.”

+His visit came following months of mounting tensions between Israelis and Palestinians.

+Early on Tuesday, Palestinian officials said a 15-year-old boy was killed by Israeli army fire near the occupied West Bank city of Bethlehem.
+The Israeli military said its forces had shot at people throwing firebombs toward troops.

 The Israeli military has been conducting near-daily raids into Palestinian cities and towns since a spate of Palestinian attacks against Israelis killed 19 last spring.
 A fresh wave of attacks killed at least another nine Israelis in the fall.